yuvipanda/jupyterhub-fancy-profiles/CONTRIBUTING.md

    export PATH="$(pwd)/node_modules/.bin:${PATH}"
    ```

+6. Install frontend dependencies with `npm install` and build and watch for changes: `npm run webpack:watch`

-6. Now, start `jupyterhub` and go to `localhost:8000` to access it!
+7. Now, start `jupyterhub` and go to `localhost:8000` to access it!
 You can login with any
    username and password.

    ```bash